Ray-Optics Simulations of Outdoor-to-Indoor Multipath Channels at 4 and 14 GHz: Comparison Between Ray-Tracing Simulations and Measurements

-To estimate unknown thicknesses of the metal film and propagation loss through tree canopies, we analyze the direct connection paths between Tx and Rx antennas.
+To estimate propagation loss through tree canopies, the direct connection paths between Tx and Rx antennas are analyzed.
+Note that while well-accepted models exist for tree canopy attenuation~\cite{ITU-R_P833}, new values are estimated in this work to obtain the best result.
+Attenuation in vegetation is known to be a highly site-specific phenomenon.
 Their excess losses to the free space losses are of interests because they are attributed to penetration of the direct path through different window types, interior walls dividing office spaces and tree canopies.
-The film thickness and tree losses are estimated by minimizing the difference between measured and simulated excess losses of all direct connection paths.
-The same metal film thickness is used for both frequency bands and a separate value is assigned for tree canopy losses.
+The tree losses are estimated by minimizing the difference between measured and simulated excess losses of all direct connection paths.
+Separate values are determined for tree canopy loss at the two frequency bands.

 Propagation delays $\tau_{\rm d}$ and azimuth angles of arrival $\phi_{\rm d}$ of direct paths are determined geometrically from the Tx-Rx floor plan of the measurements.
+Note that due to the propagation environment, it is not feasible to assume that the direct path is always the strongest path.
+Reflected paths can sometimes be significantly stronger.
+Due to this, the Tx-Rx coordinates have to be used in a more detailed peak search.
 The reading of gains in the measured PADPs at the delay and azimuth angle serves as the direct path gain estimate.
-Specifically, we first identify fine estimates of the delay and azimuth angle of arrival of the direct path using the measured PADP as
+Specifically, fine estimates of the delay and azimuth angle of arrival of the direct path are identified using the measured PADP as

 where $\hat{\cdot}$ indicates an estimate of corresponding variable and $\Delta\tau$ and $\Delta\phi$ define delay and azimuth ranges over the PADP to find a local maximum.
-The fine estimates are required to account for uncertainty of the Tx and Rx coordinate information which we manually obtained during measurements.
-We choose search ranges in the azimuth $\Delta \phi = 5^\circ$ and in the delay $\Delta \tau = 2$~ns, both corresponding the their respective resolutions of the channel sounding.
+The fine estimates are required to account for uncertainty of the Tx and Rx coordinate information which are manually obtained during measurements.
+Search ranges in the azimuth $\Delta \phi = 5^\circ$ and in the delay $\Delta \tau = 2$~ns are chosen, both corresponding the their respective resolutions of the channel sounding.
 Measured excess loss of the direct path is estimated by subtracting the free space path loss as